-Responsibilities of the Committee, the Chamberlain of the City of London and those charged with governance for the financial statements
+Responsibilities of the Committee, the Chamberlain of the City of London and Those Charged with Governance for the financial statements

-As explained more fully in the Statement of Responsibilities set out on page 6, the Committee is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this committee, that officer is the Chamberlain of the City of London.
-The Chamberlain of the City of London is responsible for preparation of the financial statements which give a true and fair view, and for such internal control as the Chamberlain of the City of London determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained in the Statement of Responsibilities set out on page 6, the Committee is required to make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
+In this Committee, that officer is the Chamberlain of the City of London.
+The Chamberlain of the City of London is responsible for the preparation of the Statement of Accounts, which includes the financial statements, in accordance with proper practices as set out in the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2020/21, for being satisfied that they give a true and fair view, and for such internal control as the Chamberlain of the City of London determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the Chamberlain of the City of London is responsible for assessing the committee's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the committee lacks funding for its continued existence or when policy decisions have been made that affect the services provided by the Committee.
+In preparing the financial statements, the Chamberlain of the City of London is responsible for assessing the Committee's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless there is an intention by government that the services provided by the Committee will no longer be provided.